 Sport abounds at Magdalen.
-Old hands and novices alike can join rowing, football, netball, rugby (and more) clubs.
+Old hands and novices alike can join rowing, rugby, netball, football (and more) clubs.
 College and alumnae generously provide the funds for equipment.
 College members elect the captains each year.
 The best part is that anyone, at any level of experience, can take part in the various sports available.
 If traditional sports aren’t for you, Magdalen recently won kayak polo cuppers.
 College punts are also available to anyone who wants to use them in Trinity term.

 We have facilities that enable cricket, netball, football, hockey, rugby and tennis to be played at the Bear Pit, our sports ground.
 We also have a boathouse on the Isis (as the stretch of the Thames river in Oxford is called).
 With so many facilities and sports available to get involved in, Magdalen truly has a thriving sports scene.
 We also have funds available to the JCR members for the purchasing of sports equipment, mainly for the trialling of new sports.

 Women’s football is a brilliant team sport to get involved with, especially if you’re not sure where to start with extracurricular activities.
 The girls on the team are so friendly and welcoming, regardless of your previous experience with football.
 If you’re looking for a relaxed environment to make friends college-wide and fit some exercise into your schedule, football is ideal.
 In Michaelmas and Hilary, we play matches once a fortnight with the occasional training session to work on technique.
 Our main goal is to get as many girls on the pitch as possible – every moment on the ball counts.